-In this guide, we are going to share the complete checklist we follow here at TechNerds for our clients.
+In this guide, we are going to share the complete checklist for on-page SEO we follow at TechNerds.

 This is a complete checklist and we can guarantee, you won’t need to look anywhere else for on-page SEO content.
 Our clients have benefited massively from us implementing this checklist on their website.